DRasanjana/Sinhala-Lyrics-Search-Engine/README.md

 ### Boosting
 Boosting has been used as the main query optimization technique.
 Each field of a search is boosted by a certain value based on the keywords present in the search phrase.

-Eg: If the phrase contains the word “ගැයූ" boost the writer field
+Eg: If the phrase contains the word “ලියූ" boost the writer field